Skull220/DDLCtVN/README.md

 III.
 Unzip the file, and the "mod_assets" folder inside of it.

 IV.
 Drag and Drop the contents of the file to your /game/ folder in your DDLC install.
+Delete Script.rpa.

 V. Run the game.
 If all goes well, the application name at the top should say "Doki Doki, the Normal VN!"